Ryan SangBaek Kim, Ph.D.

 Modeling emotional selfhood as the synergy of affective precision, self-priors, and homeostasis in adaptive agents.

-👉 Each program addresses a unique aspect of emotion and cognition, while together they form the foundation for ethical, human-centered AI design.
+👉 Together, these programs form the foundation for ethical, human-centered AI design.

 Explore All Research Programs →